tx-pts-dai/terraform-aws-kubernetes-platform/modules/addon/README.md

-# Helm release and IRSA integration
+# Helm release and IRSA integration [DEPRECATED]

+This module is deprecated and will be removed in a future release.
+EKS Pod Identity Agent (PIA) will be used instead or IRSA thus removing the need for this module.

 This module deploys a Helm release and configures the service account to use an IAM role for service accounts (IRSA).